embroidery-space/xsp-specs/oxs/OXS.md

 This section is optional and defines general pattern properties.
 It is recommended to keep this section at the top of the file, as it can be used as a reference for parsing the pattern file.

-- `oxsversion`: string - The version of the OXS specification
+- `oxsversion`: string - The version of the OXS specification.
+  If not specified, we assume that the latest OXS version is used (currently, `1.0`).
 - `software`: string - Specifies the software used to write the pattern file.
   Can be used to indicate app-specific elements and attributes.
 - `software_version`: string - Specifies the software version used to write the pattern file.
   Can be used to indicate app/version-specific elements and attributes.
-- `chartheight`: integer
+- `chartheight`: integer - Defaults to `100`.
-- `chartwidth`: integer
+- `chartwidth`: integer - Defaults to `100`.
 - `charttitle`: string
 - `author`: string
 - `copyright`: string